-Regarding "(3) Reasonable and truthful support" [Relevant contents (repeat of contents of the main part)]
+Regarding "(3) Reasonable and truthful support"

 - The provision of information as described in the Main Part "(2) Providing relevant stakeholders with information" does not assume the disclosure of algorithms or source codes, but should be carried out to the extent that it is deemed socially reasonable in light of the characteristics and applications of the technology to be adopted, respecting privacy and trade secrets. - > If any open technologies are used, conform to the rules specified for them. - When open sourcing developed AI systems, any potential social impacts should be considered.